hfp/libxs/documentation/libxs_cpuid.md

 Header: `libxs_cpuid.h`

 Portable CPU feature detection for x86-64, AArch64, and RISC-V targets.
 Returns an ISA level that can be compared numerically — higher values indicate more capable instruction sets. x86 levels use thermometer ordering: higher numeric value implies all features of lower levels.
 AVX10/256 sits below AVX512 because it lacks 512-bit vectors.
+The VEX-encoded AVX-VNNI-INT8 extension has no 512-bit form: `LIBXS_X86_AVX512_INT8` and above need AVX10.2, and AMX CPUs without it report as `LIBXS_X86_AVX512_AMX`.

 ## ISA Constants